StackExchange/Stacks/adrs/0003-monorepo.md

 Despite shipping many different concepts (atomic classes, CSS components, JS components), the interdependency chains are relatively linear.
 This means that we can fairly trivially split the repo into smaller portions.

-Our current codebase could be split like so:
+For example, our current codebase could be split like so:
 - Atomic classes (no dependencies)
 - CSS Components (depends on Atomic components)
 - JS Components (depends on Stimulus, Popper.js, CSS + Atomic components)